 Spending Bill with Suicide Prevention for 2023

-Yesterday, Congressional leaders introduced a bipartisan Fiscal Year 2023 (FY23) omnibus spending bill that makes significant investments in suicide prevention and mental health programs, including many of the priorities AFSP's Public Policy Office has been advocating for all year.
+Fiscal Year 2023 (FY23) omnibus spending bill that makes significant investments in suicide prevention and mental health programs, including many of the priorities AFSP's Public Policy Office has been advocating for all year.

 This is including many of the priorities AFSP's Public Policy Office has been advocating for all year.
 The House and Senate are expected to consider this end-of-year package before the 117th Congress adjourns in the coming days, with passage required by Friday evening to avoid a government shutdown.

 The remarkable investment in suicide prevention and mental health programs in the omnibus bill would not have been possible without the dedication of our advocates - thank you for all your hard work this year!

 Specifically, the FY23 spending bill includes: